jlava16/careers-welcome-career-prep/README.md

 The title of each Google Doc assignment you submitted should also always be “”Your name” + “Assignment Title””.

-You will also have access to a career counselor who will be in touch with on a biweekly basis once you finish the track and have done all the assignments.
-Your counselor will set goals with you, hold you to those goals, and will work with you for the next six months, or until you have a job.
+Your coach will set goals with you, hold you to those goals, and will work with you for the next six months, or until you have a job.

-Just like in the program you just went through, everyone works at a different pace.
+Everyone works at a different pace.
 There is no right or wrong amount of time to spend with this content.
 Don't rush through it and be thoughtful about the assignments.
 Everything you will work on in this track will impact your job search in some way.

 Similar to coding, jobseeking is a skill that takes time to learn and practice.
 Refer back to different lessons in this track throughout your job search process.